Anson2251/icsify-ulink-timetable/README.md

 # ICSify-Ulink-Timetable

-A Tampermonkey script to add a ics file download button on Ulink-iSAMS timetable page.
+A Tampermonkey script to add an ics file download button to the Ulink-iSAMS timetable page.

 ## Why I made this

-I am tired of checking the school timetable from the iSAMS or the iStudent App, so I created this script to brings all of the lessons into my computer calendar.
+I am tired of checking the school timetable from iSAMS or the iStudent app, so I created this script to bring all the lessons into my computer calendar.

 ## How to use